 What Is AWS?

-Amazon Web Services is today’s dominant cloud services provider, accounting for about 32% of the market.
+Amazon Web Services is today’s dominant cloud services provider, accounting for about 30% of the market as of 2025.
 It offers more than 240 fully featured services across several categories, such as compute, storage, networking, data analytics, and Artificial Intelligence/Machine Learning.

-In terms of pricing, AWS pioneered the Pay-As-You-Go model.
-This is the cloud pricing model that enables you to pay for what use only; no upfront payment or minimum commitment is required.
+In terms of pricing, AWS pioneered the pay-as-you-go model.
+This is the cloud pricing model that enables you to pay for what you use only; no upfront payment or minimum commitment is required.

 You’ll often receive your usage bill at the end of a billing cycle, usually a month.

-Yet, AWS lets you choose to commit long-term (1 to 3 years at a time) in exchange for up to 90% off the standard, on-demand rate per hour.
+Yet, AWS lets you choose to commit long-term (one to three years at a time) in exchange for up to 90% off the standard, on-demand rate per hour.

 What Is Google Cloud Platform?

-GCP is also an all-in-one cloud provider, with cloud services spread across compute, storage, AI/ML, databases, and more.
-It offers over 150 cloud products and services that are quite similar to AWS vs Azure vs Oracle Cloud vs Alibaba Cloud.
+GCP is also an all-in-one cloud provider, with services in compute, storage, AI/ML, databases, and more.
+It offers over 150 cloud products and services similar to AWS, Azure, Oracle Cloud, and Alibaba Cloud.

 While AWS is particularly strong as an Infrastructure-as-a-Service (IaaS) platform, GCP’s strength is in its Kubernetes and Open-Source background as well as advanced AI and ML solutions.